ARMmbed/mbed-os-example-crash-reporting/README.md

 ![](./resources/official_armmbed_example_badge.png)
-# Crash Reporting Mbed OS example
+# Crash reporting Mbed OS example

-This example demonstrates how Mbed OS crash reporting works on a Mbed OS enabled platform.
+This example demonstrates how Mbed OS crash reporting works on an Mbed OS Enabled platform.

-You can find more information about the crash reporting APIs [here](https://os.mbed.com/docs/mbed-os/v5.15/apis/error-handling.html#crash-reporting-and-auto-reboot).
+You can find more information about the crash reporting APIs [in the documetnation](https://os.mbed.com/docs/mbed-os/latest/apis/error-handling.html#crash-reporting-and-auto-reboot).

 You can build this project with all supported [Mbed OS build tools](https://os.mbed.com/docs/mbed-os/latest/tools/index.html).
 However, this example project specifically refers to the command-line interface tool [Arm Mbed CLI](https://github.com/ARMmbed/mbed-cli#installing-mbed-cli).